 I was born in Epsom, Surrey – home of the famous Derby horse race and Epsom salts.
-My Dad was a policeman who, in between catching ‘villains’ as he called them, once had to round up a goose that had escaped from a London hotel kitchen too.
+My Dad was a policeman who, in between investigating crimes, once had to round up a goose that had escaped from a London hotel kitchen too.
 My mum worked in an office ‘looking after’ scientists and spent the rest of her time looking after me and my sister.

 My very first pet was a bad tempered black and white cat called Cindy.
 Fortunately, nearly all the other cats that came after her – and there were quite a few – were much friendlier, although the goldfish weren’t very chatty.
 Something to do with the cats probably…